Kiran7007/Interview-Preparation/docs/android.md

 ---

+## What are MVVM, ViewModel, LiveData, StateFlow, Repository, and UseCase?

+- **MVVM:** The UI renders state exposed by a ViewModel; the ViewModel coordinates use cases; repositories abstract data sources.
+- **ViewModel:** Retains screen state across configuration changes and must not hold Activity/View references.
+It does not survive process death by itself.
+- **LiveData:** A lifecycle-aware observable value, especially useful in legacy XML/View screens.
+- **StateFlow:** A coroutine-based hot stream representing current state; collect it with `repeatOnLifecycle` in Views or Compose lifecycle APIs.
+- **Repository:** Owns data access and hides API, Room, Firebase or cache details from callers.
+- **UseCase:** Encapsulates one meaningful business operation and is valuable when logic is reused or complex; it is not mandatory ceremony for every trivial operation.

+---

 ## What is the Repository pattern?
 - A Repository hides data access details from the rest of the app.
 - It can coordinate Room, API, cache, Firebase, and memory.